 Affordable and Safe Healthcare

-Health Care in Wisconsin should be accessible, affordable, and high quality.
-I introduced and supported legislation to expand Medicaid, lower the cost of prescription drugs, and improve maternal and infant health outcomes.
+I also introduced and supported legislation to expand Medicaid, lower the cost of prescription drugs, improve maternal and infant health outcomes, and co-sponsored the reintroduction of postpartum Medicaid expansion.

 Lowering the Cost of Prescription Drugs